algolia/algoliasearch-client-php/README.md

 The *Admin API Key* and *Search-Only API Key* both have really large scope and sometimes you want to give a key to someone that have restricted permissions, can it be an index, a rate limit, a validity limit, ...

-To address those use-cases we have two differents type of keys:
+To address those use-cases we have two different type of keys:

 - **Secured API Keys**